maxzhang666/Stars/README.md

 ## TypeScript

+*   [jordienr/printodo](https://github.com/jordienr/printodo) - the to-do app for those that prefer pen and paper

 *   [petercat-ai/petercat](https://github.com/petercat-ai/petercat) - A conversational Q\&A agent configuration system, self-hosted deployment solutions, and a convenient all-in-one application SDK, allowing you to create intelligent Q\&A bots for your GitHub repositories

 *   [rockbenben/img-prompt](https://github.com/rockbenben/img-prompt) - Intuitive image prompt generation tool designed for use with AI platforms like Stable Diffusion, Midjourney, DALL·E, FLUX and Sora. 极简的图像提示词编辑器